-After you’ve been approved for treatment, your dentist will create a surgical plan for your dental implant, and schedule your oral surgery appointment.
-At this appointment, your dentist will create a small opening in your gum tissue, place a dental implant secure in the jaw, then clean the area and suture it shut to encourage proper healing.
+Once you’ve been approved for treatment, your dentist or oral surgeon will then create a surgical plan for your dental implant placement.
+Then, we’ll schedule your appointment for oral surgery.
+During your appointment, your dentist will make an incision in your gum tissue, place the implant into your jaw securely, clean the area, and then close the incision with stitches.

-Once your implant has been placed, healing will begin.
-It takes 1-2 weeks to heal completely from surgery, but it will take between 3-6 months for your dental implant to bond permanently with your jaw bone in a process called “osseointegration”.
+Once your implant has been placed, your mouth will begin to heal.
+It will take 1-2 weeks to completely heal from surgery, but 3-6 months for your jaw bone to completely bond with the implant through a process called “osseointegration”.

-Once your prosthetic is finished and your mouth has completely healed, you’ll come back for a final appointment at our office.
-At this appointment, your dentist will permanently bond your restoration to your dental implant, then you’re done!
+Once your new prosthetic is completed and your mouth is fully healed from surgery, you’ll come back to our office for one last appointment.
+This is the appointment where your dentist will permanently bond your restoration to your dental implant, then you’re done!
 No more appointments or healing, just a great smile.

-These dental implants, or posts, function as artificial roots and allow for the attachment of a set of removable implant-supported overdentures or permanent fixed dental bridges to restore your smile.
-Compared to dentures, full-arch implants look and feel much more natural, and will never shift or move when you eat or speak.
+These dental implants (or posts) function as artificial tooth roots and allow for a set of (implant-supported) dentures or dental bridges to be attached for a secure and restored smile.
+These full arch implants look and feel more natural, plus they’ll never move or shift as you’re speaking or eating.

-Mini implants are similar to standard dental implants, but as the name suggests, they’re only about half of the size of a traditional implant.
-Because of this, the placement process is not as invasive as traditional implants, and mini implants can typically still be placed in your jaw even if it has been weakened by bone resorption after tooth loss.
+Mini implants are about half the size of a standard dental implant.
+Since they’re smaller, the placement process isn't as invasive as it would be for a standard implant.
+Mini implants can also typically be placed in your jaw even if it has weakened due to bone resorption.

 About 178 million Americans are missing at least one tooth and nearly 40 million Americans have lost all their teeth.

-Traditional dental implants last for an average of 25 years to life.
-While all-on-four implants have not been around long enough for us to have significant data on their longevity, they have been designed to last just as long or longer than traditional dental implants.
+Most dental implants last from 25 years to your entire life, on average.
+All-on-four implants haven’t been around long enough for us to have a lot of data on their longevity, but they have been designed to be just as long-lasting (if not more so) than your traditional dental implants.

-Considering all-on-four implants are structurally the same as traditional implants, they should last at least as long as traditional implants if they successfully fuse with the jawbone.
-With the data that has been collected on all-on-four implants since their introduction in 1998, they have a 98% success rate over their 24-year life span so far.
+Since all-on-four dental implants are the same as traditional implants structure-wise, they should last the same if successfully fused with the jawbone.
+Data has been collected on all-on-four implants since their introduction in 1998, and have a 98% success rate over their 24-year life span so far.

-All-on-four implants have so many advantages over traditional dentures and traditional dental implants.
-Traditional removable dentures are often uncomfortable, difficult to chew and speak with, cause restrictions in your diet, can cause embarrassment from moving around in your mouth, and can cause considerable soreness.
+All-on-four implants have many more advantages over traditional dentures and dental implants.
+Dentures are often uncomfortable, difficult to chew/speak with, cause soreness, and cause embarrassment due to them moving around in your mouth due to lack of security.

-Worst of all, however, traditional dentures accelerate bone loss.
-All-on-four implants preserve your bone.
-They also hold your teeth securely in place, preserve the jaw bone, and look, feel, and function just like a natural tooth with no restrictions or discomfort.
+Dentures also accelerate bone loss, while all-on-four implants preserve your bone.
+They also hold your teeth in place securely, and look, feel, and function like a natural tooth would.
+Plus, no discomfort or any restrictions

 Dental implants are the only restorative option that preserves and stimulates your natural bone structure.